Alos-no/s3-presigned-upload-tester/README.md

 ## Background

-This project validates the **Manifested Multipart Upload** pattern—a technique for enforcing upload quotas at the storage edge without proxying data through your servers.
+This project validates the **Manifested Multipart Upload** pattern for enforcing upload quotas at the storage edge without proxying data through your servers.

 For the full technical deep-dive, see [README-legacy.md](README-legacy.md).